nordic-institute/harmony-common/doc/harmony-ap_docker_installation_guide.md

 This mechanism is mainly for automating deployment.
 Harmony AP will check if there is any change in the PMode configuration and will reupload it automatically.
 In clustered deployments, this action will be performed by the primary node, ensure that all nodes have the same PMode configuration to avoid inconsistencies.
 In order to perform this action, the variables `ADMIN_USER` and `ADMIN_PASSWORD` must be set, as the PMode upload requires admin credentials.

 Alternatively, you can use the Admin UI to create and manage PMode configurations interactively.
 In the Admin UI, navigate to the "PMode Management" section, where you can create new PMode definitions, edit existing ones, and upload them directly.
 In that case, you do not need to set the `PMODE_CONFIG_B64` or mount a custom `pmode.xml`, as the Admin UI will handle the storage and retrieval of PMode configurations.

+If you provide a `pmode.xml` file via the volume or environment variable, any changes made through the Admin UI will not persist across container restarts, as the provided `pmode.xml` or base64 content will overwrite any change on the next start.
+To persist changes you must update the base64‑encoded variable or mounted file with the new PMode.

 ### 11.4 Running the container in init mode